6+1 top islands in Greece for Easter holidays

 7. Hydra

-Important info: Greece celebrates the Orthodox Easter which takes place on 16 April 2023, while the Catholic Easter this year is on Sunday, the 9th of April.
+Important info: Greece will celebrate the Orthodox Easter on the 5th of May 2024, while the Catholic Easter this year is on Sunday, the 31st of March.

-Quaint street with traditional houses and flowers in the Old Town of Corfu island
+Quaint street with traditional houses and flowers in the Old Town of Corfu island, Greece

 Spring flowers blooming over the quaint streets of the Corfu Old Town